taylrj/Study/PITCHME.md

-# Flux
+# An Introduction to GraphQL and Relay

-An application architecture for React
+taylorfang@twreporter.org
 ---

 ### Flux Design